 It should be noted that the smallest share of private label is at segment of Ajvar where the predominant is national brand Podravka.
-The latter is interesting because Kaufland offers its' consumers products at lower prices, and in this segment the largest share on the shelf has a national brand that is more expensive, but most likely due to its high turnover.
+The latter is interesting because Kaufland offers its consumers products at lower prices, and in this segment the largest share on the shelf is taken up by a national brand that is more expensive, but most likely due to its high turnover.

 Majority of facings in Kaufland are private label, followed by Podravka and DoOra.
 One can notice slightly higher number of brands in relation to Spar and Konzum.
-Significant share of 12% has a manufacturer from Macedonia Dentina, what is not the case with the previous two retail chains.
-The price of Macedonian products is lower than the domestic products and Croatian consumers are less familiar to them.
-However, due to the strategy of Kaufland, these less familiar and less expensive products certainly have multiple roles on the shelf to increase consumer's choice of cheaper products, while at the same time influence price reduction of national brands that are more expensive.
+Significant share of 12% is taken up by a manufacturer from Macedonia Dentina, which is not the case with the previous two retail chains.
+The price of Macedonian products is lower than the domestic products and Croatian consumers are less familiar with them.
+However, due to the strategy of Kaufland, these less familiar and less expensive products certainly have multiple roles on the shelf - to increase consumer's choice of cheaper products, while at the same time influence price reduction of national brands that are more expensive.
 This price reduction especially refers to higher prices in other retail chains of the same national brand products.